ljacobsson/samp-cli/README.md

 #### Debugging with VS Code
 In order to debug with vscode you need to create a launch config and a shutdown task (to restore the original Lambda code in the cloud).
 You can set this up automatically by running `samp local --debug`

+#### How does it work?
+The tool temporarily replaces your function code in the cloud with a proxy function that relays events to your local machine over AWS IoT (MQTT).
+The functions are automatically restored when you exit the debugging session with the values in your processed CloudFormation tempate.
+The tool also sets the MemorySize to 128MB and Timeout to 60 seconds to avoid timeouts during debugging as well as saving cost.

+Should you encounter any issues during the restoration of the original function code, you can use the `--force-restore` flag to restore the original code manually.
+Failing that, you can always redeploy your stack to restore the original code.

 ### samp explore
 Lets you browse and explore your serverless patterns repositories.